sugandha7/django-blog/README.md

-# django-blog
+django-blog
+-
-A blog website developed with Django.
+A blog developed with Django.